 - You have no clear record of which changes you’ve made and why

 - Your reviewers can’t check that you’ve met their feedback because their comments have disappeared

-With Filestage, the comment sidebar doubles as a to-do list.
+With a document approval system like Filestage, the comment sidebar doubles as a to-do list.
 So when you tick off comments, they’re gone but not forgotten.
 Instead, you have the option to show and hide resolved comments at any time, making it easy for you and your reviewers to verify feedback and edits.